Parallax1738/bike-shop-2/README.md

 ```
 docker-compose up --build
 ```

-## Installing Composer Packages
-We need to have a package installed for the assessment (sorry).
-To install a package, firstly you must define the package in `composer.json` under the `require` section (you can see an example in there already)

-Then, find the docker container using `docker ps` (assuming it is already running).
-Then, using the docker container id, run `docker exec -it {container id} composer install && composer update` to properly install the packages

 ## Before changing anything in the Docker container
 If you fuck something up in the docker container, the best way to 'fix' it is to run either: `docker-compose down` or `docker-compose restart`.
 It could save your life someday